Modeling agency: Scams

-In this constantly changing industry where old agencies close or merge and new ones pop up in their place, scam artists have many opportunities to prey on new, unsuspecting models and aspiring models.
-A legitimate modeling agency should have knowledge of the marketplace and honestly evaluate models for their market.
-It will have contacts with photographers, graphic designers, and printers to prepare a model's marketing materials.
-Texas, Florida, and California have online resources listing licensed agencies.

 In the United States, the Better Business Bureau registers complaints against agencies that conduct dishonest business practices and scams.
 Scam artists and untrustworthy agencies generally demand long-term contracts up front and use high-pressure tactics to persuade models into committing to high-commission percentages or signing over unnecessary rights.

 An example of a modeling scam is when an agency claims to have work, but really what they are doing is trying to sell photoshoots and modeling courses to aspiring models.
 A legitimate agency should only make profit from agency commissions.

 A scam was exposed in 2009, when a Louisville-based male modeling agency, called "Models-Today, LLC", owned by convicted felon Russell Claxon, was exposed as having never obtained any jobs for the models despite fees in the hundreds of dollars.
 Due to the unusually large number of consumer complaints filed against the business, including solicitation for gay male prostitution, this story was disseminated across the Better Business Bureau national networks and provides information on how to avoid such scams.
 Due to a lack of regulatory oversight in the United States, modelling agency scams can be easily carried out and sustained.
 Models-Today's owner began operating a similar company called Active Male Models, LLC in Kentucky.